clojure-emacs/parseclj/DESIGN.md

 ## Public API

-clj-parse provides three "parse modes"
+parseclj provides three "parse modes"

 - `edn` meant for parsing data, it parses EDN to emacs lisp data
 - `ast` meant for analyzing source code, parses to a "semantic" AST, does not preserve whitespace or comments